albertauyeung/albertauyeung.github.io/collections/_posts/2020-04-26-vuejs-google-sheets.md

 ## Google Spreadsheet for Data Storage

-A google spreadsheet has been created to store the data.
+A google spreadsheet has been created to store the data, which can be [found here](https://docs.google.com/spreadsheets/d/1eNmGC4mZpIGx9vyL_Y0m0wEvsnlREGYoj04LH9atoTg/edit#gid=0).
 For the purpose of my project, I have a table with the following columns:

 - `quote`: the quotation
 - `author`: the person who wrote or said the text